-Once you’ve analyzed your questionnaires and produced your outputs, the next step is to share the outcomes with your leaders in a facilitated workshop.
+Once you’ve analyzed your simple organizational culture assessment questionnaires and produced your outputs, the next step is to share the outcomes with your leaders in a facilitated workshop.

 You should use the workshop to let leaders communicate their views, express their opinions, use their own language around both the current and future state and to try and build consensus over what they would like the organization to be like.